Anne H. Petzer

 |

-I am a South African currently living in Prague.
-I live with my
+Anne is a South African currently living in Prague.
+She lives

-two cats, Zvonek who inspired the series and Metaxa, a feisty
+with her two cats, Zvonek who inspired the series and Metaxa, a

-young lady who rules the household!
-I work as an English
+feisty young lady who rules the household!
+Anne works as an

 Website